williamdemeo/first-edition/notes_wjd/README.md

     finalCount: Long = 8

 #### 2.3.3 Obtaining RDD's elements with the sample, take, and takeSample operations
+Suppose you need to prepare a sample set that contains 30% of client IDs randomly picked from the same log.
+The authors of the RDD API anticipated this exact situation and implemented a sample method in the RDD class.
+It's a transformation that creates a new RDD with (a random number) of random elements from the calling `RDD` (`this`).

+    def sample(withReplacement: Boolean, fraction: Double, seed: Long = Utils.random.nextLong): RDD[T]

++ `withReplacement` determines whether the same element may be sampled multiple times.

++ `fraction` determines the expected number of times each element is going to be sampled (as a number greater than zero), when replacement is used.
+When used without replacement, it determines the expected probability that each element is going to be sampled, expressed as a floating-point number between 0 and 1.

+You needed to prepare a set of 30% (0.3) of all client IDs.
+You'll

+**Sampling without replacement.**

+    scala> val s = uniqueIds.sample(false, 0.3)
+    s: org.apache.spark.rdd.RDD[String] = PartitionwiseSampledRDD[19] at sample at <console>:27
+    scala> s.count
+    res19: Long = 2
+    scala> s.collect
+    res20: Array[String] = Array(94, 21)

+**Sampling with replacement.**
+A 50% with replacement will make results more apparent:

+    scala> val swr = uniqueIds.sample(true, 0.5)
+    swr: org.apache.spark.rdd.RDD[String] = PartitionwiseSampledRDD[20] at sample at <console>:27
+    scala> swr.count
+    res21: Long = 5
+    scala> swr.collect
+    res22: Array[String] = Array(16, 80, 80, 20, 94)

+**Deterministic sample size.**
+If you want to sample an exact number of elements from an RDD, you can use the `takeSample` *action*.

+    def takeSample(withReplacement: Boolean, num: Int, seed: Long = Utils.random.nextLong): Array[T]

+There are two differences between `sample` and `takeSample`.

+1. `takeSample` takes an `Int` as its second parameter, which determines the number of sampled elements it returns.
+It always returns exactly `num` number of elements).
+2. Whhereas `sample` is a transformation, takeSample is an action, which returns an array (like `collect`).

+        scala> val taken = uniqueIds.takeSample(false, 5)
+        taken: Array[String] = Array(80, 98, 77, 31, 15)

 ### 2.4 Double RDD functions
 #### 2.4.1 Basic statistics with double RDD functions